-The main conclusion of the evaluation is that, for the reforms in scope, the analysis thus far does not identify material and persistent negative effects on SME financing in general, although there is some differentiation across jurisdictions.
+The main conclusion of the evaluation is that, for the reforms in scope, the analysis does not identify material and persistent negative effects on SME financing in general, although there is some differentiation across jurisdictions.
 There is some evidence that the more stringent risk-based capital (RBC) requirements under Basel III slowed the pace and in some jurisdictions tightened the conditions of SME lending at the most "affected" banks (i.e. those least capitalised ex ante) relative to other banks.
 These effects are not homogeneous across jurisdictions and they are generally found to be temporary.
-This conclusion, which is subject to additional analysis, is consistent with the literature on the effects of bank capital regulations and with stakeholder feedback that SME financing is largely driven by factors other than financial regulation.
-The evaluation also provides some evidence for a reallocation of bank lending towards more creditworthy firms after the introduction of reforms, but this effect is not specific to SMEs.
+This conclusion is consistent with the literature on the effects of bank capital regulations and with stakeholder feedback that SME financing is largely driven by factors other than financial regulation.
+The evaluation also provides some evidence for a reallocation of bank lending towards more creditworthy firms after the reforms, but this effect is not specific to SMEs.

 The evaluation draws on a broad range of information sources and is based on various types of analyses and extensive stakeholder feedback.
-These include responses to a questionnaire by FSB jurisdictions; input from stakeholders (SMEs, market participants, trade associations, think-tanks and academics) through a roundtable, a call for public feedback and interviews with market participants in FSB jurisdictions; a review of the literature; and empirical analysis using data from commercial providers and FSB member authorities.
+These include responses to a questionnaire by FSB jurisdictions; a review of the literature; empirical analysis using data from commercial providers and FSB member authorities; and input from stakeholders (SMEs, market participants, trade associations, think-tanks and academics) through a roundtable, a call for public feedback, interviews with market participants, and responses to the consultation report.
 These sources taken together form the basis for the conclusions presented in the report.